JakeWnuk/ptt/docs/USAGE.md

 - `b`: Byte characters
 - Multiple characters can be combined to create a mask.

 The default value is `uldsb` for all characters.
-The `-v` flag is optional and if provided, will print the length of the original string and its character complexity.
+The `-v` flag is optional and, if provided, will print the length of the original string and its character complexity.
 The format will be `:length:complexity` appended to the end of the output.
 ### Mask Matching
 Masks can be matched to a given string to determine if the string matches the mask.
 The syntax to match a mask is as follows:
 ```